xav335/frenchenglishservices/wp-content/plugins/google-sitemap-plugin/readme.txt

 4. Google Sitemap Extra Settings page.

 == Changelog ==

+= V3.0.2 - 28.12.2015 =
+* NEW : Compatibility with Htaccess by BestWebSoft was added.
+This allows to get an access to the xml files (for network which is based on sub-directories).
+* Bugfix : The bug with plugin menu duplicating was fixed.

 = V3.0.1 - 21.09.2015 =
 * Update : Textdomain was changed.